Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-15 Best Things To Do in Manitoba (By a Local!)
+15 Things To Do in Manitoba (By a Local)

 How do I know this?
 Because not only did I grow up in the adjacent province of Saskatchewan, but I’m now a bonafide Manitoba local as an adult.

-Here are my picks for the 15 best attractions in Manitoba, Canada!
+Here are my picks for the 15 best things to do in Manitoba!

 15 Best Things to Do in Manitoba, Canada

-Located at the junction of the Assiniboine and Red rivers, The Forks has been an important site for Canadian history for over 6,000 years.
+Located at the junction of the Assiniboine and Red Rivers, The Forks has been an important Canadian history site for over 6,000 years.
 Originally used by Indigenous peoples as a trading spot, The Forks later became important for the European fur trade, railway trailblazers, and immigrants.

-Today, The Forks is one of the top Manitoba attractions and invites people to experience the magic in a variety of ways.
+Today, The Forks is one of the most popular attractions in the city and invites people to experience the magic in a variety of ways.
 Not only is the location known for putting on great events, but there is also a shopping center, food hall, an art gallery, museums, beer gardens, and so much more.

 👉 You Might Also Like: The Forks also tops our list of the best stuff to do and see in Winnipeg, but there is so much more in that article so bookmark it!

-A large adult male polar bear walks through snow and vegetation toward the camera in soft reddish sunset light, in Churchill, Manitoba, Canada.
+A large adult male polar bear walks through snow in Churchill

-Set on the shores of Canada’s iconic Hudson Bay, Churchill is known for the polar bears that descend on the area in the fall, as well as the beluga whales that migrate through the area in the summer.
-Designated the polar bear capital of the world, this remote Manitoba town is a beacon for avid wildlife lovers, explorers, and photographers.
+Set on the shores of Canada’s iconic Hudson Bay, Churchill is known for polar bears in the fall and the beluga whales in the summer.
+Designated as the world’s polar bear capital, this remote Manitoba town is a beacon for avid wildlife lovers, explorers, and photographers.
 Churchill also made our list of the best travel destinations in Canada.

-With these wildlife experiences set to a backdrop of northern lights viewing and some unique culinary experiences, it’s no wonder that Churchill, Manitoba draws in thousands of tourists each year.
+With these wildlife experiences set to a backdrop of northern lights viewing and some unique culinary experiences, it’s no wonder that Churchill draws in thousands of tourists each year.

 🐻❄️ Pro Tip: Churchill is a bit of a mission, so the best way to go is part of an organized tour.
 Taking you from Winnipeg, this excellent 5-night Churchill tour includes a dog-sled ride, polar-bear viewing, a stop at the Itsanitaq Museum, and so much more!

-A bison roams in the field of Riding Mountain National Park
+My pup & I in Riding Mountain National Park

 🥾 Best Hiking Trails: check out the Bald Hill Trail (9.5km/5.9miles), Burls and Bittersweet Trail (2.2km/1.4mile loop), Moon Lake Trail (9.2km/5.7 miles), Beach Ridges Trail (3.5km/2.2 mile loop), Kinosao Trail (3.9km/2.4 miles), Lakeshore Trail (5km/3.1miles), and Grasshopper Valley Trail (17.2km/10.7miles).